brentley/ecsworkshop/content/secrets/parameter-store/walkthrough-cleanup.md

 weight: 54
 ---

-After you have reviewed the app and code, destroy the created stacks from the root of the cdk application project:
+After reviewing the app and code, destroy the created stacks from the root of the cdk application project:

 ```
 cdk destroy --all -f